KIRKCUDBRIGHT JAZZ FESTIVAL

 On Sunday we start the day with the lively Jazz Church Services in the Parish Church Hall under the direction of Rev Douglas Irving with music by the Sulwath Syncopators and Friends and in Greyfriars Church with the Dave Donohoe Band.
 Following the Church Services, sessions by Ken Mathieson's Classic Jazz Orchestra, Mike Lovell's Six-in-a-Bar and the Jazzaholics will liven up the afternoon.
 We then congregate at our new focal location, the Cochran Hall, for a really rousing final Festival evening with Spats Langham's Hot Fingers, Hamish McGregor's "Remembering Acker", the Kirkcudbright International All Stars and the Dave Donohoe Band keeping us bouncing through to midnight.

 People sometimes say “I don’t like jazz” but the music of this Festival is mainly from the 1920s and 30s, is very melodic, features songs from “The Great American Songbook”, is excellent for dancing and will be played with great skill and love by the band members so come along and give it a try – you’ll be pleasantly surprised!

 The programmes, on sale at a number of outlets in Kirkcudbright, show this year’s festival again promising to provide locals and visitors with an extravagant feast of entertainment and fine musicianship played in a variety of styles and catering for all tastes.

-For further information on the festival telephone 01557 330467.
-Festival tickets will be available from The Working Print Studio, 28 St Mary Street, Kirkcudbright; programmes will be on sale in a number of localshops and from festival venues on festival days.
-See also the Tickets Page on this site
+For further information on the festival please call 01557 330467.
+Festival tickets will be available from The Working Print Studio, 28 St Mary Street, Kirkcudbright; programmes will be on sale in a number of local shops and from band venues on Festival days.
+See also the Tickets Page on this site.